Nostradamus in popular culture: Games

 Face released an arcade game called Nostradamus.
 Though the game itself had nothing to do with Nostradamus, the game's title screen showed a resemblance to his son's portrait of him, however he is facing the other direction and looks older.

 In Castlevania: Aria of Sorrow, the prophecy of 1999 was used as the resurrection of Dracula and added that all born of the day of Dracula's demise are "Dark Candidates" meaning that they have the potential to become the next Dark Lord.
 This prophecy is referenced again in Portrait of Ruin; the Belmonts cannot wield the Vampire Killer whip until 1999, when Dracula is revived.

 In the eroge Nostradamus ni Kiite Miro♪, a girl named Stra (a shortened form of Nostradamus) claims to be the writer of Nostradamus' predictions.

 The prophet Nostradamus appears in the 2003 video game Lionheart: Legacy of the Crusader.

 In Nostradamus: The Last Prophecy, Nostradamus appears as an adviser to his daughter during the game.

 In Super Ninja Boy for the Super NES, there is a prophet named Notruedamus.

 In Ninja Gaiden, the hero is a nameless ninja on a quest to defeat an evil cult led by a fictional descendant of Nostradamus.

 In SpyHunter, the hero, Alec Sects, has to stop an organization called Nostra, led by Daemon Curry, who believes in the prophecies of Nostradamus, thinks he is the figure mentioned in several religions and plans to stop all the world's electricity.

 In Assassin's Creed Unity, there are Nostradamus riddles hidden in Paris for Arno to solve.

 In the PopCap game Insaniquarium, there is an obtainable pet with the ability to postpone alien attacks named Nostradamus.

+in the Hudson Soft game Help Wanted, There is a random event where Nostradamus predicts that the object that you are fighting will get closer to earth than expected, and if you get a perfect in the job you are tasked to do, the current object will be delayed by a week, but if not, the current object will get seven days closer to earth.

+In the horror video game Fear and Hunger Nostradamus is a supportive NPC, being portrayed as a young man with long hair and a white robe, a few ingame books that can be found were written by him.

+In the arcade-based fantasy collectible card game, Lord of Vermillion IV, there's a character named Angolmois.